zonbrisad/bashplates/README.md

 - Module system
 - Merge bpLine and bpTextLine
 - Reformat messages to "straigt columns"
-- change name of bpRead to bpReadStr(ing)
+- rename bpRead to bpReadStr(ing)
 - multi column output
 - Fix bpEscapeFilter

+## Sugestions
+ - rename iview to iv
+ - rename ivars to ivar or iva
+ - rename iinfo to ii
+ - rename icheck to ic

 ## References and tutorials